waverider420/bta/README.md

 ./bta binfile
 	will produce binfile.txt

-- Arguments:
+**Arguments:**
-	-b[lock] separates each 8 bits with a space
+	- -b[lock] separates each 8 bits with a space
-	-s uses the standard output instead of creating a new text file
+	- -s uses the standard output instead of creating a new text file

 # Build
-cd into the repo and run make.
+'cd' into the repo and run 'make'